microsoft/code-with-engineering-playbook/design-reviews/trade-studies/readme.md

 1. Solidify the requirements – Work with the stakeholders to agree on the requirements for the functionality that you are trying to build.
 1. Create evaluation criteria – This is a set of qualitative and quantitative assessment points that represent the requirements.
 Taken together, they become an easy to measure stand-in for the potentially abstract requirements.
 1. Brainstorm solutions – Gather a list of possible solutions to the problem.
 Then, use your best judgement to pick the 2-4 solutions that seem most promising.
 For assistance narrowing solutions, remember to reach out to subject matter experts and other teams who may have gone through a similar decision.
 1. Evaluate shortlisted solutions – Dive deep into each solution and measure it against the evaluation criteria.
-In this stage, timebox your research to avoid overly investing in any given area.
+In this stage, time box your research to avoid overly investing in any given area.
 1. Compare results and choose solution - Align the decision with the team.
 If you are unable to decide, then a clear list of action items and owners to drive the final decision must be produced.

 ## Template